pwwang/pipen/docs/api.md

 Run the pipeline

 - **params:**
-`profile`: the profile used to run, if not found, it'll be used as runner name. default: 'local'
+`profile`: the profile used to run, if not found, it'll be used as runner name. default: 'default'

 - **returns:**
 The pipeline object itself.